ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

-6.***Take metal key*** - Now, this is the last item Thomas will need to collect to be able to escape.
+6. ***Take metal key*** - Now, this is the last item Thomas will need to collect to be able to escape.
 It needs two Conditions:

     - Locked: Thomas (Element) is in the secret room (trapped)